kimruddock/pawelgrzybek.github.io/_drafts/my-first-year-of-blogging.md

 ---
-title: Review of my first year of blogging
+title: My first year of blogging
-excerpt: Exactly year ago I published my first blog post.
+excerpt: Exactly one year ago I published my first blog post.
 I'm not going to stop here - sure thing.
 Nothing went bad, so let me share with you what went well.
 photo: 2016-03-11.jpg
 ---

 Web developer's learning curve is endless and the main source of information are blogs created by other developers.
-Vast majority of authors highlight the benefits of written content whenever they share some thoughts about their career path.
+Vast majority of good developers highlight the benefits of written content whenever they share some thoughts about their career path.
 I have never understood before I tried that by myself.
 Exactly one year ago I published [my first article](https://pawelgrzybek.com/hello-there/) on this website and I can't be happier that I started.
+I won't stop here - sure thing!
+Let me share with you my thoughts about my first year of blogging.

 TLTR: Create a blog, write one, publish one - now!